thatnickbrown/thatnickbrown.github.io/README.md

 *weak GPUs need not apply*
 ## TenXLlama
 Who needs a 10x programmer when you have a TenXLlama?
 Just tell the Llama what you want your program to do in plain English and it will spit out fully-functional code, ready to run.
-### Requirements
-- conda/miniconda CUDA environment with [Code Llama](https://github.com/facebookresearch/codellama) installed
-- either an RTX 4090 or a lot of patience

 ### Example
 Ask it to write a server, then run it:
 ```